RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 Appendix 1: KryoFlux Errors and Warnings
 ----------------------------------------

-While the Kryoflux is operating, there may be exceptions that trigger warnings or errors.
+While the KryoFlux is operating, there may be exceptions that trigger warnings or errors.
 Confusingly, in the KryoFlux GUI (graphical user interface—i.e., not the command line) these are all called “errors.”
 So, most of what appears to be an “error” is simply a warning.
 While